Doriandarko/o1-engineer/README.md

 A command-line tool designed to assist developers in managing and interacting with their projects efficiently.
 Leveraging the power of OpenAI's API, o1-engineer provides functionalities such as code generation, file editing, project planning, and code review to streamline your development workflow.

+## NEW

+Added Grok Engineer to the repo.
+Make sure you add your XAI_API_KEY in your .env file.

 ## 🛠️ Updated Features

 - **Enhanced File and Folder Management**: The `/add` and `/edit` commands now support adding and modifying both files and folders, providing greater flexibility in managing your project structure.